 If conditions improve and you require any of the waveboxes to be opened, call the launch point on the radio and await their relayed clearance before entering.
 Note that this call should be made on 130.105, as 129.980 is only licensed for use within 10nm of site and below 3000 ft.
 You are extremely unlikely to gain access to any box except the Portmoak Area box at short notice.

 If receiving this call, follow the procedure on the notice board in the club office.
 Once the airway is open, reset the sign outside the office and broadcast to all traffic on both 129.980 and 130.105.

 The LOA also permits access to certain areas above FL240.
 If you wish to implement this procedure, you will need to study the LOA and do the preparation yourself.

-A third agreement allows gliders to cross P600 or N864 via predefined corridors.
+A third agreement allows gliders to cross TAY CTA via predefined corridors.
 These corridors are shown on the LoA schematic (refer SGC website), but the procedure needs to be studied in detail prior to use.
-It applies only to those who have read and telephone activated the procedure before launching.
+It has been agreed with Prestwick ACC that the sectors are still classified alphabetically.
+The agreement only applies only to those who have read and telephone activated the procedure before launching.
 Do not invoke the procedure unless you know what you are doing.

 A fourth agreement allows gliders to penetrate the class D airspace to the West of the Edinburgh control zone.
 The procedure is complex and may only be used by pilots who have studied the LoA thoroughly and understand all the conditions.
 These include contacting the Edinburgh ATC Watch Manager by telephone to discuss details of the proposed flight, and the keeping of records of usage.
 No pilot should use this procedure without prior consultation with the CFI.